 To summarize it all – The cut-throat competition forced Viu to shut its Indian operations.

-Business Television India (BTVI) (earlier also known by Bloomberg TV India, Bloomberg UTV, and UTVi) was an English news channel in the Business domain.
+Business Television India (BTVI) (earlier also known as Bloomberg TV India, Bloomberg UTV, and UTVi) was an English news channel in the Business domain.
 Business Broadcast News Pvt ran the Channel.
 Ltd (BBNPL).

 On 1 August 2016, after a decision between Business Broadcast News and Bloomberg LP to not renew their 7-year-old licensing agreement in early January, the Channel was rechristened as BTVI from Bloomberg TV India.

-However, On 31 August 2019, the Channel suspended broadcast without citing any reason.
+However, On 31 August 2019, the Channel suspended the broadcast without citing any reason.